stusat/Asimov_Mars/README.md

 **1) Exact Heuristics –**

-Below are some of the methods to calculate the exact value of h.
+A few methods to calculate the exact value of h are as follows:

-(i) Pre-compute the distance between each pair of cells before running the A* Search Algorithm.
+(i) Pre-compute the distance between each pair of cells prior to the running of the A* Search Algorithm.

-(ii) If there are no blocked cells/obstacles then we can just find the exact value of h without any pre-computation using the distance formula/Euclidean Distance
+(ii) If there are no obstacles then the exact value of h can be found without any pre-computation using the distance formula/Euclidean Distance

 **2) Approximation Heuristics –**